Islamabad High Court

-Justice Aamer Farooq is the current Chief Justice, having taken oath on 11 November 2022.
+Justice Sardar Muhammad Sarfraz Dogar is the current Chief Justice, having taken oath on 8 July 2025.

 History

 The Court was originally established on 14 August 2007 by Presidential Order of Pervez Musharraf, the military ruler at the time.
 The Court ceased to exist on 31 July 2009 by a decision of the Supreme Court of Pakistan following Constitution Petition No. 09 and 08 of 2009.

 The Court was re-established by the Islamabad High Court Act, 2010 following the 18th Amendment to the Constitution of Pakistan.
 President Asif Ali Zardari administered the oath to the first Chief Justice, Iqbal Hameed ur Rahman on 3 January 2011 at the Governor's House, Karachi.

 Current composition

 The Islamabad High Court is headed by a Chief Justice.
-The bench consists of six Justices and additional judges.
+After the passing of Islamabad High Court (Amendment) Act 2024, the Islamabad High Court will consist of 12 judges, in addition to the Chief Justice.
 The mandatory retirement age of the Chief Justice and Justices is 62 years.
-The Additional Judges were initially appointed for one year.
+The Additional Judges are initially appointed for one year.
 After that, their services could either be extended or they could be confirmed or they were retired.
 The current composition of the High Court is as follows: